 Cost & Price Analysis

-Due to relatively simple technology behind the fishing services, price of steel and healthy competition, prices in this segment showed a very little price increase throughout last several years, in some instances, exhibiting a price decline.
+Due to the relatively simple technology behind the fishing services, the price of steel and healthy competition, prices in this segment showed a very little price increase throughout last several years, in some instances, exhibiting a price decline.
 Price for personnel, however, may exhibit a mixed trend between as experienced fishing engineers are in high demand.
-Overall, prices have been in double digit decline for the last 3 years and do not show any signs of going upward.
+Overall, prices have been in double-digit decline for the last 3 years and do not show any signs of going upward.
+Yet, the second have of 2018 may be a perfect time when prices for fishing services would exhibit an upward trend as a result of 1) Greater demand, 2) Raw materials cost increase and 3) HIgher utilization of equiment.

 - Financing costs